chundongwang/personaldaily/README.md

 ii) Sync the change through a "sync" button on the top tool bar area, just right of "master" and "tools".

 ##6.
 How to start using GitHub on Mac
+Github GUI works on Mac as well.
+Check out the official website here: [Github Desktop](https://desktop.github.com/).
+Meanwhile, OS X users may also use the Terminal.App to gain a full command of Git features.
+Check out here: [1.4 Getting Started - The Command Line](https://git-scm.com/book/en/v2/Getting-Started-The-Command-Line)

 ##7.
 How to publish your contributions
 Basically, eqqon has a great guide here: [eqqon.com/github](http://www.eqqon.com/index.php/Collaborative_Github_Workflow).
 Let me extract the skeleton here and please visit the link to get detailed commands: